Myths and Facts

 FACT

-The Fact is that most people asking for money on the streets or in the subway do so because they need it to survive, even if they are not homeless.
+Most people asking for money on the streets or in the subway do so because they need it to survive, even if they are not homeless.
 Whether or not to give money to someone is a personal decision, and we all must decide for ourselves if we feel comfortable in a specific situation.
-But for the most part, the value of a gift of a few dollars to someone in desperate need is vastly higher than its face amount.
+But the value of a gift of a few dollars to someone in desperate need can be very meaningful and an act of kindness when it’s needed most.

 MYTH